yuchen1024/Kunlun/docs/mpc/oprf/mp_oprf.md

 # Multi-Point OPRF
-This is an implementation of muilti-point OPRF in [Private Set Intersection in the Internet Setting From Lightweight](https://eprint.iacr.org/2020/729).
+This is an implementation of multi-point OPRF in [Private Set Intersection in the Internet Setting From Lightweight](https://eprint.iacr.org/2020/729).

 ## Construction
 All identifiers are defined in namespace `MPOPRF`.